 Paramotoring is a big shock to the human body.
 It’s unnatural enough for us to be flying, let alone dangling from a fabric wing with only a few clips holding us into the harness.

-Working on the previously mentioned irrational fears will help a lot.
+Working on the previously mentioned irrational fears will help a lot, you can buy safer paramotors to avoid things like prop strikes, click here for a safer option.
 You can also use some of the tips below to combat the fear.

 How to stop crippling anxiety before launch